broadinstitute/gnomad_methods/CONTRIBUTING.md

   https://packaging.python.org/guides/distributing-packages-using-setuptools/#semantic-versioning-preferred

-- Once the version and changelog have been updated in the master branch on GitHub, tag the release.
+- Once the version has been updated in the master branch on GitHub, tag the release.
   The version tag should be applied to a commit on the master branch.

   The version number in the tag must match the version number in setup.py.